zachdrummond/password-generator/README.md

--Created a for loop that iterates through the arrays to add their elements to the password string -Created if statements for each password generator condition with for loops -Created a function for the for loops to make the program faster
+-Created a for loop that iterates through the arrays to add their elements to the password string -Created if statements for each password generator condition with for loops -Created a function for the for loops to make the program faster -Created a function to select a random array
+-Created way to select a random element in the array

 # 03 JavaScript: Password Generator